testdouble/railsconf-test-drive-javascript/README.md

-By Zach Briggs, Todd Kaufman, and Justing Searls of [Test Double](http://testdouble.com/)
+By Zach Briggs, Todd Kaufman, and Justin Searls of [Test Double](http://testdouble.com/)

 ## Setup